lisafast/lacnotredame/Content/water/qualityreports.md

 ---
 title: Water testing results
 description: Lac Notre Dame water testing results
-date: 2020-08-20T13:10:52-05:00
+date: 2022-09-20T13:10:52-05:00
 ---
 Carole Doré has been volunteering as the Association water tester for years.
 Thank her when you see her!
-She collects and delivers the water samples every year at the location on the [map](/map/maps/).
+She and Rejean Vaillant collect and deliver the water samples every year at the locations on the [map](/map/maps/).
 Your association membership fees and donations pay for the water testing.

-## 2021 water testing results summary - Lac Notre Dame on August 3rd - Usher Lake - August 9th
+## 2022 water testing results summary - Lac Notre Dame on August 16 - Usher Lake on September 12

+* Lac Notre Dame 2022 summary: E-coli levels are good, with 5 of 8 locations at or below 10 CFU.
+Only [Location 4](/map/maps/), between Generations and Symons was higher than usual, at 50 CFU, which is still well within the safe swimming range.
+Phosphorus levels are back down from their highs last year, and nitrogen levels are within the usual range.
+Water clarity before the heavy August rains was normal.

+* Usher Lake 2022 summary: Usher had a **critical** E coli reading of 1000 CFU at [Location 11](/map/maps/), with nitrogen and phosphorus also too high.
+However, the other in-lake locations had very low E levels coli and better nitrogen and phosphorus levels than usual.
+It's possible this was an error, nonetheless it is a cause for concern.
+Next board meeting, we'll discuss this reading and how to understand/act on it.

+**E.coli bacterium - target levels below 10** E coli can cause severe illness.
+The presence of E. coli in water is a strong indication of recent sewage or animal waste (beavers, geese!) contamination.
+For swimming, the safety limit is below 100 CFU (CFU = Colony Forming Units in 100 ml of water), for drinking water it's below 4 CFU.

+Prevention: septic system maintenance, and naturalized/protected shoreline to prevent geese.

 **Phosphorus/phosphates - target levels are below .005 mg/L** Natural run-off from minerals, erosion and stormwater, and run-off from fertilizers and waste can act as a fertilizer for plants and algae in the lake, and can reduce the oxygen content.

 Prevention: naturalized shorelines, reduced boat wakes, restricted use of fertizers and phosphate-containing detergents

-* 2021 Phosphorus levels: Lac Notre Dame has **no** sites below the target level of 0.005 (in 2020 there were 4 sites below the target).
-As usual, one of highest levels is at Ch. des Generation [location 6 off Ch. des Generations](/map/maps/), and also this year, around the island.
-* Usher Lake: **all** Phosphorus levels are higher than the target level

 **Nitrogen and nitrates - target levels below 0.5** Nitrogen occurs naturally and from fertilizers leaching into the water.
 High levels make the water unsafe for drinking and upset the natural ecosystem.
 We report on Total Kjeldahl Nitrogen (TKN) - the sum of nitrogen in bound in organic substances, nitrogen in ammonia (NH3-N) and in ammonium (NH4+-N).

-* 2021: TKNTP Total Nitrogen levels: Levels increased slightly to 0.25 to 0.33 from 2020's 0.23 to 0.29 on Lac Notre Dame.
-These levels, especially given the rainfall, are fairly normal for the lake and within the expected range.
-* Usher Lake levels range from 0.33 to 0.39.

-**E.coli bacterium - target levels below 10** E coli can cause severe illness.
-The presence of E. coli in water is a strong indication of recent sewage or animal waste (beavers, geese!) contamination.
-The safety target for e-coli in drinking water is a level of 4 CFU or below (CFU = Colony Forming Units in 100 ml of water).
-For swimming, the safety limit is 100 - 200 CFU.

-* 2021: E-coli levels are lower this year with only 1 location at 10 (in 2020, 4/9 locations had levels above 10), perhaps a combination of the rain, better septic system maintencance & fewer geese.

-* Usher Lake: Also lower than last year.
-Only location 1's sample was below 10.
+Prevention: naturalized shoreline (no lawn) and zero use of fertilizers.

 **Transparency/Clarity** is an indicator of lake health - clear, more transparent water is a sign of a healthy lake.
 Water transparency is tested with a Secchi disk.
 Poor transparency of less than 3 meters can be a warning sign of eutrophication.

-* 2021: Not yet completed but expected to be poor based on high algae levels and rainfall.
-August 7 2020 were measured at 4.4 meters - down from 2019's 4.75m.
-Still an improvement over 2017's measurements of 3.75 meters.
-The rain and high spring water levels brought in a lot of sediment from wash and erosion.

 **Eurasian Milfoil** is an invasive aquatic plant that usually grows at depths of 1 to 4 metres and can form a dense carpet on the lake’s surface.
 This association was founded to fight the harm milfoil caused in the early 2000's - it formed such a dense mat on much of the lake that people weren't able to boat through it at all.
 It's a Zombie weed - each cut bit can form a new weed so we place buoys to keep boats out of the dense areas.

-* 2020: Milfoil levels were similar this year to last year.
-We placed the new yellow buoys in mid July.
-Unfortunately, it was clear that boat motors were chopping up the milfoil in mid August, as the water was full of floating fragments.
-Boats need to stay clear of those areas.
+Prevention: Boats need to stay clear of milfoil, particularly in buoyed areas.
 See [Milfoil tips and history](/water/lnd-milfoil)

-Biologist Paul Hamilton says about 2019, when native weeds recolonized previously heavy milfoil patches:

-> "the initiation of growth for the milfoil in the spring was stressed by limited sunlight, and colder temperatures (less likely nutrients).
-> The higher water levels will impede the light getting to the bottom of the lake (a requirement for milfoil spring growth).
-Then the growth of spring algae further blocked the sunlight and the summer development of the lake started.
-Again this is good news."

-We continue to encourage people to cut milfoil near your shore and remove the cuttings.

 ## View spreadsheet of water testing results by map location